 —”A Star Here, a Star There” Alice Oswald

 Contributors do not have to be from Clayoquot Sound, but material must draw from observations made while IN Clayoquot Sound, (see map).
-For the sake of accuracy, please note your observations in the field.
+For the sake of accuracy, please note your observations in the field and send to:

 • Deadline: October 1st, 2019